troclaux/notes/sql.md

 - SELECT: retrieve data from database
   - `*`: select all
-- FROM: select the target table
+- FROM: select the target(s) table(s)
+  - list the tables from where data is fetched
 - WHERE: filter records based on conditions
   - BETWEEN: selects values within given range (values can be numbers, text or dates)
   - LIKE: filter records that matches the string